By Brian Spencer

 In Singapore, The Ultimate Tiger Brewery Experience has… well, it has Fred, an enthusiastic corporate stand-in who narrates a short video

 detailing the Tiger beer brewing, bottling, and shipping process.
-Here’s the hil-arious twist to Fred’s otherwise straight-man presentation: during the video he asks the tour guide questions, pauses for his answers, then answers the tour guide back — even though he’s in the video!
+Here’s the hil-arious twist to Fred’s otherwise straight-man presentation: during the video he asks the live tour guide questions, pauses for his answers, then answers the tour guide back — even though he’s in the video!
 Oh, Tiger Brewery… what will you think of next?

 Tiger, of course, is the Singaporean equivalent of Budweiser in the US, Leo in Thailand, and Heineken in the Netherlands, which is fitting since the latter now controls Asia Pacific Breweries, producer of Tiger beer.
 Unlike Heineken, however, Tiger is a perfectly drinkable, straightforward lager, one that in 1998-99 even took home a gold medal in the Brewing Industry International Awards’ “International Lager” category.
 It’s the beer for beer drinkers who just want to drink a beer.
 It’s the everyday lubricant of Uncle Tan, a Singaporean equivalent of Joe Six Pack.